Home Majors Medical Assisting

-Medical Assisting Degree
+Medical Assisting

 Students study clinical support skills including patient care, medical procedures assistance, clinical documentation, and the technical skills needed to assist physicians and other healthcare providers.
 Graduates typically pursue careers as medical assistants, clinical technicians, phlebotomists, and healthcare support specialists in physicians' offices, hospitals, and outpatient care centers.
 These roles provide entry into the healthcare field with opportunities for advancement.

-What Medical Assisting Graduates Do
+What Medical Assisting graduates do

 Your degree in Allied Health prepares you for the front lines of patient care.
 As a medical assistant, the most common career path, you’ll be the backbone of a clinic: taking patient histories and vital signs one moment, then scheduling appointments and updating electronic records the next.
 If you prefer more specialized, hands-on work, you could become a physical or occupational therapy assistant.
 In these fast-growing roles, you'll directly guide patients through prescribed exercises and daily living activities to help them recover from injury or illness, building strong therapeutic relationships.